|J.D., 1972, Yale Law School|

 Sam Cary Bar Association

-Prior to commencing his private practice, Hubert served as a Colorado Assistant Attorney General for three-and-one-half years.
+Prior to commencing his private practice, Hubert served as a Colorado Assistant Attorney General for almost four years.

 |Counseled on the contract formation, design and construction claims and disputes related to Denver International Airport's terminal building and the Concourse C project.
 Brownstein also advised Bombardier on procurement for the train connector between the terminal and concourse buildings.|